lukesdm/image-comments/Readme.md

 It's a very small project and may be fairly self explanatory if you are familiar with Visual Studio editor extensions.
 There are two components to the extension:

-* ImageCommentsEditorComponent.
+* RichCommentsEditorComponent.
 Contains 97% of the functionality.
-* ImageCommentsPackage.
+* RichCommentsPackage.
 Adds a command to enable/disable functionality; VSIX definition.

 For testing information, see .\Testing\Testing.html
 ### Some known implementation issues